-The significance of these tech-specs will be lost on laymen (e.g. yours truly), but clearly this beast has some pretty grunty technical ability.
-The moving image conservation team found that out first hand in February, when they went to Singapore for a crash course on what these kinds of incredible machines are capable of.
+The significance of these tech-specs will be lost on laymen (e.g., yours truly), but clearly this beast has some pretty grunty technical ability.
+The moving image conservation team found that out first-hand in February, when they went to the first Film Restoration School Asia in Singapore, for a crash course on what these kinds of incredible machines are capable of.

 So let’s get real – what does the ARRISCAN mean for the moving image collection at Ngā Taonga Sound & Vision?

 “The ARRISCAN means we can preserve an image that represents the original material as closely as possible,” explains Richard Falkner, one of our Moving Image Conservators.
 “The machine is also gentle enough to handle some of our really old nitrate films.
 That means that not only can we digitise some of the more recent kiwi features and shorts at their best, we can protect some of our oldest and most fragile content, extending its availability to New Zealanders now and in the future.”

 Traditional photochemical duplication is far from ideal, as the negative unavoidably suffers in the process.
 Every time a frame of moving image footage is duplicated, depth and details are lost, contrast is increased, and grain and noise are introduced, resulting in the very harsh and scratchy old copies of films we associate with old cinema.
 Additionally, the facilities and the materials for photochemical film production have now almost entirely disappeared.